Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā aṅguttarāpesu viharati āpaṇaṁ nāma aṅguttarāpānaṁ nigamo.

 This is called |pleasure of giving up sensual pleasure::happiness of renunciation [nekkhammasukha]|, pleasure of solitude, pleasure of peace, pleasure of full awakening.
 I say of this kind of pleasure that it should be pursued, it should be cultivated, and it should be frequently practiced.
 I say that one should not be afraid of this pleasure.

-2) Here, Udāyī, with the settling of reflection and examination, the bhikkhu enters and dwells in the second jhāna, which is characterized by internal tranquility and unification of mind, is without reflection and examination, born from collectedness, and is filled with joyful pleasure.
+2) Here, Udāyī, with the settling of reflection and examination, the bhikkhu enters and dwells in the second jhāna, characterized by internal tranquility and unification of mind, free from reflection and examination, born of collectedness, and imbued with joyful pleasure.
 This too, Udāyī, I say still involves perturbation.
 And what, therein, is perturbation?
 Whatever joyful pleasure has not yet ceased, this, therein, is perturbation.

 3) Here, Udāyī, a bhikkhu, with the fading away of joyful pleasure, dwells equanimous, mindful, and fully aware, experiencing ease with the body.
 He enters and dwells in the third jhāna, which the Noble Ones describe as: ‘Equanimous, mindful, one who dwells at ease.’
 This too, Udāyī, I say still involves perturbation.
 And what, therein, is the perturbation?
 Whatever |ease of equanimity::comfort of non-reactivity [upekkhāsukha]| has not yet ceased, this, therein, is the perturbation.